SUNY Downstate Medical Center

 Financial Assistance for the Global Health Elective

-Medical students may apply for Health Care in Developing Countries in the fall of their third year.
+Medical students may apply for the Global Health in Developing Countries Elective in the fall of their third year.
 An application in .pdf form is available.
 Guidelines are provided in the tab at the top of the page.